How To: Get RCS Messaging in Your iPhone's Messages App for iMessage-Like Chats with Android Users

 The Downsides of RCS Messaging on iPhone

-Some features may not always work correctly during the iOS 18 beta, but some things won't work because of Apple's design or a lack of full cross-platform support.
+Some features may not always work correctly since the bugs are still being ironed out across carriers, but some things won't work because of Apple's design or a lack of full cross-platform support.

 • No end-to-end encryption.
 If you want E2E encryption on your iPhone, stick with iMessage and enable Advanced Data Protection.
 While Google Messages supports E2E encryption, it's not built into GSMA's RCS Universal Profile, the industry-standard RCS framework that Apple, Google, and carriers align with.
 So, messages you send will be encrypted in transit, allowing anyone with access to the RCS servers to eavesdrop on your messages.
 Apple has stated that it plans to work with GSMA members to implement E2E encryption on the Universal Profile so the entire framework is more secure.

 • Green bubbles.
 You'll still only see blue bubbles for iMessage and green bubbles for everything else.
-Apple could use a darker shade of green for RCS messages, but it'll likely stick to the same hue for all non-iMessage conversations.
+Apple could use a darker shade of green for RCS messages, but for now, it's sticking to the same hue for all non-iMessage conversations.

 • Not all animated effects work.
 Apple's bubble effects won't work on Android devices, so recipients will only see "(sent with [Effect Name])" in the message.
 The same applies to all of Apple's screen effects when selected from the effects picker — Android users will see "(sent with [Effect Name])."
 Some keyword and phrase triggers will work from either end of the conversation, but many of Apple's over 300 triggers won't.